Here are my thoughts on the courses I took or audited during my second semester at CMU.

 Graduate students in the Carnegie Institute of Technology (College of Engineering) cannot receive A+ grades in transcript even if they scored A+ in a class not offered by CIT, capping their GPA at 4.0.
 Since an A+ is worth 4.33 on the GPA scale, graduate students in other colleges can offset an A- with an A+ to maintain a 4.0, whereas engineering students cannot.
 This policy likely stems from CIT being CMU’s oldest and original college, preserving a traditional grading system without A+ grades.

-At my undergraduate institution, grades followed a bell curve where only roughly the top 10% received an A, not more than 25% for A- or above, and top 40% for B+, regardless of absolute performance.
-This system—so called the “bell curve god"—is infamous, which achieves an average of B grade around 3.5 out of 5.
+This stands in contrast to my undergraduate institution, where grades were explicitly curved: only around the top 10% received an A, and roughly no more than 25% received an A- or above, independent of absolute performance.
+This system—nicknamed the “"bell curve god"”—is infamous, and it tends to anchor the average somewhere around a B (about 3.5 out of 5).

 18-741 Computer Networks